 Syncing good soy with your cycle

-In the Flo Living or WomanCode protocol, you will see there’s little mention of soy products at all – that’s partly because I do not recommend a heavy reliance on any kind of processed foods and it’s also because I know just a small amount of fermented soy is enough for all.
+In the Flo Living protocol, you will see there’s little mention of soy products at all - that’s partly because we do not recommend a heavy reliance on any kind of processed foods and it’s also because just a small amount of fermented soy is enough.

 The hidden source of soy you’ve never heard about

+Supplements!
 Some popular brands of supplements contain soy in the form of soybean oil.
 Be sure to check the labelling on any supplements you buy.
 The good, reputable companies should provide clear dairy, gluten, and soy-free labelling on their products.
-It’s the last place you might think to find this, but consider how much you will be taking in if you take several supplements per day every day.
-That adds up!
+It’s the last place you might think to find this, but consider how much you will be taking in if you take several supplements per day, every day.
+It adds up!

 How soy harms your family